Don Bosco English Medium School Monigram: Educational system

 The school is an ICSE board school.
 There are two main examinations - the half-yearly examinations and the final examination.
-There are also constant evaluations in the form of assignments, unit tests, and project works which all contribute to the scholastic performance of a student at the end of the year.

 Half-yearly exams are held in the months of September–October and final exams are held in late February to early March.
 A student needs at least 90% attendance to sit in an examination hall.

 Curriculum

 The school follows the Indian Certificate of Secondary Education Board until class ten.